Neural-Systems-at-UIO/LocaliView/Docs/Installation.rst

 -----------------------------
 **System requirements**
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Series of web application accessible using the web browsers Firefox, Edge and Chrome.
-Safari is not supported.
 An EBRAINS account is required for access.